sssswwww/loading-animation/README.md

 # loading-animation
-some loading examples with css3animation
+some loading examples with css3 animation